secretstartups/handbook/blog/release-posts/index.html.md

 **Note**: You should not use the default system installed Ruby but should install a Ruby version manager like [RVM](https://rvm.io/rubies/installing), [Rbenv](https://github.com/rbenv/rbenv#installing-ruby-versions) or [asdf](https://github.com/asdf-vm/asdf-ruby) to manage your Ruby installation.
 See handbook guidance on [installing a Ruby version manager](https://about.gitlab.com/handbook/git-page-update/) and other requirements.
 Reach out for help if needed.
 {:.alert .alert-info}

 Prior to running the content assembly script (described in the next section), the release post manager should confirm their local dev environment is running a current version of Ruby and its dependencies are updated.
+Doing this early on in the process is recommended as sometimes, updates to GitLab or the content assembly script could cause your Ruby version to be outdated.
+If unknown errors arise during this verifcation, reach out to [the release post DRI](https://gitlab.com/fseifoddini) for advisment.

 1. Open a terminal window and run `./bin/doctor` and follow the prompts to resolve any errors.
 See also [demo video](https://youtu.be/zYK1JA8VMbI) of the doctor script.
 1. Once Ruby and all dependencies are updated, then you can proceed with content assembly of the release post.